 Charles Hutchinson, Charles Hutch Press

-Stuart is a freelance singer based in York.
+Stuart is a London-based freelance singer.
 A graduate of Durham University (BA(Hons), 2010) and the University of York (MA in Solo Voice Ensemble Singing, 2018), he is a student of Alexander Ashworth (RAM), and a former tutee of Robert Hollingworth (Director, I Fagiolini).

 Stuart maintains a busy schedule of solo, consort, and choral singing across the U.K. Renowned for a wide vocal range and sensitivity to text, with a warm tone and power when necessary, he is equally happy as a recitalist, on the operatic stage, or singing polyphony in small ensembles.
 His specialisms include Russian and English song, and music of the Baroque era, particularly that of JS Bach.

-He has worked with directors and conductors including Martin Baker (Westminster Cathedral), Eamonn Dougan (Britten Sinfonia Voices, The Sixteen), Justin Doyle (RIAS Kammerchor), Philip Duffy (Liverpool Bach Collective), JanJoost van Elburg (Westerkerkkoor, Amsterdam), Robert Hollingworth (I Fagiolini), Peter Holman (The Parley of Instruments), James MacMillan (with the Royal Liverpool Philharmonic Orchestra), Paul McCreesh (with the Royal Northern Sinfonia), Peter Seymour (Yorkshire Baroque Soloists), Greg Skidmore (Augustus Consort), and Andrew Parrott (Tavener Consort).
+He has worked with directors and conductors including Martin Baker (Westminster Cathedral), Eamonn Dougan (Britten Sinfonia Voices, The Sixteen), Justin Doyle (RIAS Kammerchor), Philip Duffy (Liverpool Bach Collective), JanJoost van Elburg (Westerkerkkoor, Amsterdam), David Hill (with Ikon), Robert Hollingworth (I Fagiolini), Peter Holman (The Parley of Instruments), James MacMillan (with the Royal Liverpool Philharmonic Orchestra), Paul McCreesh (with the Royal Northern Sinfonia), Peter Seymour (Yorkshire Baroque Soloists), Greg Skidmore (Augustus Consort), and Andrew Parrott (Taverner Consort).

 Born and bred in Liverpool, Stuart spent seven years as a Lay Clerk at the Metropolitan Cathedral of Christ the King (RC), and two as a Songman at York Minster.
 He is now a Lay Vicar in the Choir of Westminster Abbey where he can be heard singing evensong Monday-Saturday at 17:00 (except Wednesdays, and at 15:00 on Saturdays Sept-April) and on Sundays at choral matins (10:00), eucharist (11:15), and evensong (15:00) during term time.

 (N.B. service times and details may change.
-Please consult https://www.westminster-abbey.org/ for info.)
+Please consult https://www.westminster-abbey.org/ for up-to-date info.)